Moduli spaces of Hecke modifications for rational and elliptic curves: Acknowledgments

 \section{Acknowledgments}

-The author would like to express his gratitude towards Ciprian Manolescu for suggesting the problem considered in this paper and for providing invaluable guidance, Burt Totaro and Joel Kamnitzer for helpful discussions, and Chris Woodward for sharing his personal notes on the Woodward embedding considered in Section \ref{sec:woodward-embedding}.
+The author would like to express his gratitude towards Ciprian Manolescu for suggesting the problem considered in this paper and for providing invaluable guidance, Joel Kamnitzer for helpful discussions, Burt Totaro for helpful advice and for offering extensive comments on an earlier version of this paper that led to significant changes in the current version, and Chris Woodward for sharing his personal notes on the Woodward embedding described in Section \ref{sec:woodward-embedding}.
 The author was partially supported by NSF grant number DMS-1708320.